Here is a look at a few of the hiking and biking trails available across the state:

 Ouachita National Forest with spurs providing lake vistas.
 The LOViT Trail is sanctioned by the

-International Mountain Biking Association (IMBA).
+International Mountain Biking Association (IMBA) and been named an Epic route by the organization.
 For trail details visit www.lakeouachitavistatrail.com.

 Slaughter Pen Bike Park